ChadSWilliamson/Elk-Stack-Project/README.md

 - Run the playbooks, and navigate back to the installation page on the ELk-Server GUI, click the check data on the Module Status
 - Click the verfiy incoming Data to check and see the receiving logs from the DVWA machines.

+How to get Filebeat installer :

+1. Login to Kibana > Logs : Add log data > System logs > DEB > Getting started
+2.Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb

+How to get the Metricbeat installer:

+1. Login to Kibana > Add Metric Data > Docker Metrics > DEB > Getting Started
+2. Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb

+- Which file is the playbook?
+Where do you copy it?
+  - Answer : For the ANSIBLE : We will create the my-playbook1.yml as our playbook.

+- See the final solution of the Ansible Playbook
+  - Answer : For FILEBEAT: We will create filbeat-playbook.yml as our playbook.

+- See the final solution of the Filebeat Playbook
+  - Answer: For METRICBEAT: We will create metricbeat-playbook.yml as our playbook.

+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

+How to Download and Edit the Ansible Configuration file

+- /etc/ansible# curl -L -O https://ansible.com/  > ansible.cfg
+- /etc/ansible# nano ansible.cfg

+- Press CTRL + W (to search > enter remote_user then change `remote_user = sysadmin`
+Where : `RedAdmin` is the remote user that has control over ansible.

+How to Edit the Ansible Hosts file in this directory /etc/ansible/hosts
+#List the IP Addresses of your webservers
+#You should have at least 2 IP addresses

+[webservers]
+10.0.0.4 ansible_python_interpreter=/usr/bin/python3
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3

+#List the IP address of your ELK server
+#There should only be one IP address
+[elk]
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3
+Where: [webservers] and [elk] are the group of machines and each group has 1 or more members.

+How to Create the ELK Installation and VM Configuration in the /etc/ansible/ directory:
+See the final solution of the Ansible ELK Installation and VM Configuration

+Specify a different group of machines as well as a different remote user
+      - name: Config elk VM with Docker
+        hosts: elk
+        remote_user: RedAdmin
+        become: true
+        tasks:

+Where: [elk] is the Virtual Machine hosts or the group of machine targetted for this installation and can only be done by a `sysadmin` remote_user

+How to Copy the raw Filebeat Module Configuration file from web to the /etc/ansible/files directory:
+- curl -L -O https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml'
+  - Note : The filebeat-config.yml as our filebeat configuration file.

+* See the final solution of the Filebeat Config file

+hosts: ["10.1.0.4:9200"]
+  username: "elastic"
+  password: "changeme"

+setup.kibana:
+  host: "10.1.0.4:5601"
+Where: hosts: ["10.1.0.4:9200"] is the ELK VM that can install Filebeat

+How to Copy the raw Metricbeat Module Configuration from web to the /etc/ansible/files/ directory:
+- curl -L -O https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml'
+  - Note : the metricbeat-config.yml as our metricbeat configuration file.

+* See the final solution of the Metricbeat Config file

+hosts: ["10.1.0.4:9200"]
+  username: "elastic"
+  password: "changeme"

+setup.kibana:
+  host: "10.1.0.4:5601"

+Where: hosts: ["10.1.0.4:9200"] is the ELK VM that can install Metricbeat

+- Which URL do you navigate to in order to check that the ELK server is running?
+  - Test Kibana on web : http://[your.ELK-VM.External.IP]:5601/app/kibana
+  - Test Kibana on localhost: sysadmin@10.1.0.4: curl localhost:5601/app/kibana

 _Specific commands the user will need to run to download the playbook, update the files, etc._